 What are the prices?

-Prices start from £1200 for a UK based commission and £2500 for overseas commissions.
-I’m based in Coggeshall, Essex and travel all over the UK – but any Weddings more than 50 miles from my base will incur some minor travel costs – but we’ll talk all these through at the time of enquiry.
+The best thing is to first email me for further info on prices and pricing structure.
+I'm based on the Essex / Suffolk border and travel all over the UK - but any Weddings more than 50 miles from my base will incur some minor travel costs - but we'll talk all these through at the time of enquiry.
 If travel clocks in at more than 2 hours, I usually need accommodation the night before (so that I’m there early enough to film you getting ready).
 A simple Premier Inn will do, but again we can chat about this.

 What is the booking process?

 I'm really easy when it comes to the booking process and am happy to chat through everything or meet up to discuss the packages and prices.
 Some couples like to book straight away once they know their date is free, others like to meet and chat and talk through it all.
 I'm happy to do whatever makes you guys feel comfortable.

 The first step is to email through and see if the date is free.
 If so, I'll send over some info on the packages and prices for you to look over.
 Then we can chat and meet up if required or you can jump straight ahead and tell me what package you'd like to book.
 From there I'll send you a deposit invoice of 20% of the total, along with some terms and conditions of booking.
 Once the deposit is paid we're all booked in and good to go.
 I generally get in touch with couples around a month before the wedding, when I'll send out the final invoice and the Plan of the Day form for you to fill out with all the timings and plan for the wedding.
 From there we'll have a final chat to confirm the timings and locations and all the details then it's good to go!

 How long are you with us on the day?